khanhaissam/khanhaissam.github.io/README.md

 📍 Based in Japan | Working at Air Liquide

-🌐 Bridging Industrial Operations, Digital Tools & Responsible AI
+🌐 Bridging Everyday Operations with Digital Tools & Responsible AI

 ---